In this article

 Why Is Cash Flow Forecasting So Often Wrong?

-Most companies report revenue with confidence and forecast cash with fingers crossed.
-The reason is that the typical cash-in forecast is reactive, static, and detached from reality: it applies flat collection-rate assumptions to aged receivables.
-But cash does not arrive based on due dates or spreadsheet math; it arrives based on behavior.
-A forecast that is not grounded in how and when customers actually pay is closer to fiction.
-Tying forecasts to live payment signals, the way a platform like Monk does, is what closes the gap.
+Cash flow forecasting is broken because the typical forecast is reactive, static, and detached from reality: it applies flat collection-rate assumptions to aged receivables and calls the result a plan.
+But cash does not arrive on due dates or by spreadsheet math; it arrives based on customer behavior.
+A forecast that is not grounded in how and when customers actually pay is closer to fiction than projection, and that gap is why finance teams report revenue with confidence and forecast cash with fingers crossed.
+Tying forecasts to live payment signals, the way an AI-native platform like Monk does, is what closes the gap.

 What Does the Broken Status Quo Look Like?